Fast entangling gates on fluxoniums via parametric modulation of plasmon interaction: spurious transition

 \subsection{The analysis of the spurious transition}

-Similar to Fig.~\ref{fig3}(a), Figure~\ref{fig9} reveals the specific state transitions responsible for the chevron patterns observed across the 3-13 GHz frequency range.
-Corresponding detailed illustrations of the two main transition types, i.e., bSWAP-type plasmon transitions and blue sideband transitions, are provided for all four computational states in Fig.~\ref{fig10}.
-Additionally, the physical mechanism underlying the cross-resonance-like transitions, facilitated by either bSWAP-type plasmon transitions or sideband transitions, is explicitly elucidated as an example.
+Similar to Fig.~\ref{fig3}, Figure~\ref{fig13} reveals the specific state transitions responsible for the chevron patterns observed across the 3-13 GHz frequency range.
+Corresponding detailed illustrations of the two main transition types, i.e., bSWAP-type plasmon transitions (solid black lines) and blue sideband transitions (solid red lines), are provided for all four computational states in Fig.~\ref{fig14}.
+Additionally, the physical mechanism underlying the cross-resonance-like transitions (dashed red lines), facilitated by either bSWAP-type plasmon transitions or sideband transitions, is explicitly elucidated as an example.